eduardesouza/eduardesouza/README.md

 </div>

 - 👀 I’m interested in  aprender novas lingugagens de programação
-- 🌱 I’m currently learning ...HTML5, CSS3 and JavaScript on the gustavo guanabara video course website
+- 🌱 I’m currently learning ...HTML5, CSS3 and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...